platformsh-templates/strapi/README.md

     disk: 256
   ```

-  Note that the minimum disk size for mysql/oracle-mysql is 256MB.
+  Note that the minimum disk size for **mysql/oracle-mysql** is **256MB**.
   <br>

-- Locate your `.platform.app.yaml` file and replace the relationship name to match the mysql database you have added
+- Locate your `.platform.app.yaml` file and replace the relationship name to match the mysql database service you added in the `services.yaml` file

   ```yaml
   relationships:
      mysqldatabase: "dbmysql:mysql"
   ```

-- Go to the config folder, locate the database.json file and replace the contents with the following
+- Go to the config folder, locate the `database.js` file in the `config` folder and replace the contents with the following

   ```js
   const config = require("platformsh-config").config();